gphilipp/streaming-applications-gitops/README.md

 - A GitHub account
 - [Homebrew](https://brew.sh)

-NOTE: this exercise is loosely inspired from the [flux2-kustomize-helm-example](https://github.com/fluxcd/flux2-kustomize-helm-example) example by the Flux team._

 ### Install Kind

 We're going to need a Kubernetes cluster to deploy FluxCD and run our application.